Cavaliers vs. Magic odds, prediction, spread, time: 2026 NBA picks for Wednesday, March 11 from proven model

 The model also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.

 So who wins Cavaliers vs. Magic, and which side of the spread hits well over 50% of the time?
-Visit SportsLine now to see which side of the Cavaliers vs. Magic spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.
+Visit SportsLine now to see which side of the Magic vs. Cavs spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.